 Books for talking to kids about sexual abuse

-Sexual abuse is one of the most difficult topics to talk about with children.
-So difficult, that often it is easier to just not talk about it at all.
+Sexual abuse is one of the most challenging topics to talk about with children.
+It is so tricky that often, it is easier to just not talk about it at all.

 You may have infrequent contact with an adult who has been convicted of child sexual abuse.
 This is the situation that I was in when my daughter was 4 or 5.
-This ‘adult’ was a lot of fun and my daughter enjoyed talking with them whenever we saw them.
-And the situation was awkward as he was living with relatives that lived nearby, and some of the relatives believed that he was wrongly convicted and that I was ‘worried about nothing’.
-So I had to find a way to explain to my daughter why this person wasn’t a safe person to be with.
-It was one of the toughest conversations I’ve ever had to have, but a book helped me to find the right words to use.
+This ‘adult’ was a lot of fun, and my daughter enjoyed talking to them whenever we saw them.
+The situation was awkward as he was living with relatives that lived nearby, and some of the relatives believed that he was wrongly convicted and that I was ‘worried about nothing’.
+So, I had to find a way to explain to my daughter why this person wasn’t a safe person to be with.
+It was one of the most challenging conversations I’ve ever had as a parent, but a book helped me find the right words to use.

-You might need to explain to your child why they can’t see someone anymore (like a father, uncle or grandparent), because they may be in prison or they aren’t allowed contact.
-And because they are constantly asking to go visit them, or wanting to know why they can’t visit them, you need to give them an explanation that is child-friendly.
+You might need to explain to your child why they can’t see someone anymore (like a father, uncle or grandparent) because they may be in prison or they aren’t allowed contact.
+And because they are constantly asking to visit them or wanting to know why they can’t see them, you need to give them a child-friendly explanation.

 I have created this list because parents have been asking me to suggest books that will help them to talk about sexual abuse.
 The books in this list will help you to start this conversation in a non-threatening and safe way that children will understand.

-If you need some help with explaining sexual abuse, please read this blog post – Helping Parents Explain Sexual Abuse to a Child – A Gentle Approach.
+If you need some help with explaining sexual abuse, please read this blog post – Helping Parents Explain Sexual Abuse to a Child.

 Children’s books about sexual abuse